jaineezequiel/jaineezequiel/README.md

 🌱 Estudando atualmente JS, React e Phyton.

-📫 You can find me @
+📫 Onde me encontrar @

 👩💻 <a href="https://www.linkedin.com/in/jaine-ezequiel-a5a5a339/">LinkedIn</a>